Balqees12/Student-Registrartion-Using-Spring/README.md

-# Student-Registrartion-Using-Spring
+# Student-Registration-Using-Spring
-Student Registrartion Using Spring
+Student Registration Using Spring